-LLB (ANU), BEc (ANU)

-David is a manager with experience in strategic policy and operational delivery roles both in Australia and overseas.
+President Appointed to the Board: October 2018 LLB (ANU), BEc (ANU) David is a manager with experience in strategic policy and operational delivery roles both in Australia and overseas.
 He is a folk musician, dancer and dance caller.
-He has participated in the Festival as a patron, volunteer and performer and was the Festival's Ticket Office Area Coordinator for four Festivals (2009 - 12).
+He has participated in the Festival as a patron, volunteer and performer and was the Festival's Ticket

-President
+Vice-President